Abstract Submission

 Other Abstract information

-Those who are unable to travel to the meeting in Norfolk, but are registering for On-Demand Limited Access can submit an abstract for consideration as a Virtual Poster Presentation.
-Virtual poster authors will upload a pdf of their poster and will have the opportunity to record a description of their work.
+Virtual Poster authors will upload a PDF of their poster and will have the opportunity to record a description of their work.
 You may choose the option for a “Virtual Poster” when you complete your submission.
-(Note: Please do not submit an abstract for an interactive poster or oral presentation if you are not attending the in-person meeting.)
+Virtual Poster Authors are required to register for the On-Demand Limited Access Program.
+NOTE: Please do not submit an abstract for a poster, lightning talk, or oral presentation if you are not attending the in-person meeting.

 Silent Abstracts